 Portfolio Activity.
 Registrant has a fiduciary duty to provide services consistent with the client's best interest.
 As part of its investment advisory services, Registrant will review client portfolios on an ongoing basis to determine if any changes are necessary based upon various factors, including, but not limited to, investment performance, market conditions, fund manager tenure, style drift, account additions/withdrawals, and/or a change in the client's investment objective.
 Based upon these factors, there may be extended periods of time when Registrant determines that changes to a client's portfolio are neither necessary, nor prudent.
-Clients remain subject to the fees described in Item 5 below during periods of account inactivity
+Clients remain subject to the fees described in Item 5 below during periods of account inactivity.

-Custodian Charges-Additional Fees: As discussed below at Item 5 and 12 below, when requested to recommend a broker-dealer/custodian for client accounts, Registrant generally recommends that Charles Schwab and Co., Inc. ("Charles Schwab") and/or TD Ameritrade Inc. ("TD Ameritrade") serve as the broker-dealer/custodian for client investment management assets.
-Broker-dealers such as Charles Schwab and TD Ameritrade charge transaction fees for effecting certain types of securities transactions (i.e., including transaction fees for certain mutual funds, and mark-ups and mark-downs charged for fixed income transactions, etc.).
-The types of securities for which transaction fees, commissions, and/or other type fees (as well as the amount of those fees) shall differ depending upon the broker-dealer/custodian (while certain custodians, including Schwab and TD Ameritrade do not currently charge fees on individual equity transactions, others do).
-When beneficial to the client, individual fixedincome and/or equity transactions may be effected through broker-dealers with whom Registrant and/or the client have entered into arrangements for prime brokerage clearing services, including effecting certain client transactions through other SEC registered and FINRA member broker-dealers (in which event, the client generally will incur both the transaction fee charged by the executing broker-dealer and a "trade-away" fee charged by Schwab and/or TD Ameritrade).
+Custodian Charges-Additional Fees: As discussed below at Item 5 and 12 below, when requested to recommend a broker-dealer/custodian for client accounts, Registrant generally recommends that Charles Schwab and Co., Inc. ("Charles Schwab") serve as the brokerdealer/custodian for client investment management assets.
+Broker-dealers such as Charles Schwab charge transaction fees for effecting certain types of securities transactions (i.e., including transaction fees for certain mutual funds, and mark-ups and mark-downs charged for fixed income transactions, etc.).
+The types of securities for which transaction fees, commissions, and/or other type fees (as well as the amount of those fees) shall differ depending upon the broker-dealer/custodian (while certain custodians, including Schwab do not currently charge fees on individual equity transactions, others do).
+When beneficial to the client, individual fixed-income and/or equity transactions may be effected through brokerdealers with whom Registrant and/or the client have entered into arrangements for prime brokerage clearing services, including effecting certain client transactions through other SEC registered and FINRA member broker-dealers (in which event, the client generally will incur both the transaction fee charged by the executing broker-dealer and a "trade-away" fee charged by Schwab).
 These fees/charges are in addition to Registrant's investment advisory fee at Item 5 below.
 Registrant does not receive any portion of these fees/charges.
 ANY QUESTIONS: Registrant's Chief Compliance Officer, Greg Bruce, remains available to address any questions that a client or prospective client may have regarding the above.